Prescriptions

 Your doctor will have authorised a certain number of repeat prescriptions.
 When these have been issued, your doctor will assess your need.
 Further repeat prescriptions may be authorised by them or you may be asked to attend the surgery for a review of your condition.

-Non-urgent advice: Prescription Fees
+Non-urgent advice: Prescription Exemption

 In England, around 90% of prescription items are dispensed free.
 This includes exemptions from charging for those on low incomes, such as: